ratwolfzero/hopalong_python/README.md

 #### Possible other, more sophisticated solutions

 No other solutions have been investigated or considered so far.
-More sophisticated solutions also contradict the approach of minimal complexity design.
-Unless a further significant performance increase for high-iteration calculations would make it interesting to consider.
+More sophisticated solutions would also contradict the approach of minimal complexity design, unless a significant performance increase for high-iteration calculations makes it worth considering.

 ### Conclusion